Exterior Fireplace Makeover

 I love sitting in my back yard in fall and spring.
 The flowering trees and shrubs are gorgeous, and provide a serene place for me to set up my easel and do some painting.
 Local artists often join me in my back yard.

-The house came with a beautiful patio that included a built-in fireplace (yes, winter nights get cold here in the desert), and bar.
+The house came with a beautiful patio that included a built-in fireplace (yes, winter nights get cold here in the desert).

 We noticed, however, that tiles were loose in some areas, and the paint had faded.
 The fireplace, seating area and grill with bar had a "tired" look.
 We decided to repair the tiles and re-paint before the next monsoon (heavy rains that come in the summer).
 The tiles were actually starting to fall away on the bar end.